Chemistry of ascorbic acid: Acidity

 Ascorbic acid is a furan-based lactone of 2-ketogluconic acid.
 It contains an adjacent enediol adjacent to the carbonyl.
 This −C(OH)=C(OH)−C(=O)− structural pattern is characteristic of reductones, and increases the acidity of one of the enol hydroxyl groups.
 The deprotonated conjugate base is the ascorbate anion, which is stabilized by electron delocalization that results from resonance between two forms:

 For this reason, ascorbic acid is much more acidic than would be expected if the compound contained only isolated hydroxyl groups.

 Salts

-The ascorbate anion forms salts, such as sodium ascorbate, calcium ascorbate, and potassium ascorbate.
+The ascorbate anion forms salts, such as sodium ascorbate, calcium ascorbate, lithium ascorbate, and potassium ascorbate.

 Esters

 Ascorbic acid can also react with organic acids as an alcohol forming esters such as ascorbyl palmitate and ascorbyl stearate.

 Nucleophilic attack

 Nucleophilic attack of ascorbic acid on a proton results in a 1,3-diketone: